 - Be careful not to stand under damaged tree limbs or power lines.
 Tree limbs can become weakened during a storm but not fall until several hours or days later.
 The same can be true for damaged power lines or poles.

-Downed power lines that come in contact with a vehicle create a dangerous situation.
+- Downed power lines that come in contact with a vehicle create a dangerous situation.
 Do not touch the vehicle.
-Call us at 1-888-LIGHTSS(888-544-4877) or call the local police or fire department to report your situation.
+Call 911 immediately to report it.